-A Nomination and Remuneration Committee, as been establisheed by the Board of Directors of the Company in accordance with the requirements of the new Corporate Code of Governance.
+A Nomination and Remuneration Committee has been established by the Board of Directors of the Company in accordance with the requirements of the new Corporate Code of Governance.
 The primary purpose of the Nomination and Remuneration Committee is to assist the general meeting of the shareholders in the nomination of proficient directors and election of the most fit for purpose candidates and the Board of Directors in selecting the appropriate and necessary executives for the executive management which the Company requires in order to achieve its strategic and operational objectives.

-The Terms of Reference of the Nomination and Remuneration Committee has been issued in July 2016 which is in line with the New Code.
+Remuneration Committee has been issued in July 2016 which is in line with the New Code.

 The Nomination and Remuneration Committee comprises 3 Directors appointed by the Board of Directors and meets at least two times annually, reporting to the Board of Directors.
-All members of the Nomination and Remuneration Committee are non- executive.
+The current members were appointed by the Board of Directors on 25 April 2017 (all members were reelected) and all members of the Nomination and Remuneration Committee are non- executive.

-The composition of the Nomination and Remuneration Committee members in 2016 is as follows.
+The composition of the Nomination and Remuneration Committee members in 2017 is as follows.